corazza/Robot-Evolution/README.md

 Robot Evolution
 ===============

-Robot Evolution is an application that uses genetic algorithms to evolve and optimize virtual walking poly-pedal robots.
+Robot Evolution is an open source application that uses genetic algorithms to evolve and optimize virtual walking poly-pedal robots.
 The robots are 2D geometric constructions of rectangles that are connected by virtual motors which apply torque to these rectangles, making them move.

 Example: